sljur/Super_Scouts/project_documentation/deliverable_1_inception.md

 ## Interview: 5<br>
 **Summary:** Because Haydn has not done Scouting, we discussed the website in a more general sense and how the website can be used more generally by many other organizations such as different athletic clubs and organizations.
-We talked about the manyu feautures that clubs like the dance team or other sororities could use such as progression tracking.
+We talked about the manyu feautures that clubs like the dance team or other sororities could use such as progression tracking, event tracking, file uploads, and 'Question' threads/chats.
 Lastly, we discussed how the website would be unique and how it could be different from other similar sites/apps. <br>
 **Interviewer:** Patricia Madrid<br>
 **Interviewee** Haydn Halfacre<br>
 **Date:** September 14, 2023<br>
 **Consumer Segments:** Haydn is my roommate.
-She is a part of the NAU Dance Team member and is a member of the Chi Omega Sorority.<br>
+She is a part of the NAU Dance Team and is a member of the Chi Omega Sorority.<br>

 <br>**Key Insights:**<br>
 - Appriciates a simple layout and easy navigation